Cathy347Le/made-from-scratch/notes.md

       - useSelector to display your products on the front end.
       - Tutorial mentions throwing an error to check and see they correct action type show on redux dev tool

+#### Add Message Component (nah to Loader)

+- Add the react-bootstrap alert component as a flexible alert message
+- I believe this is an example of an high order component.

 ## Things to do Later

 - Update React Router to v6